ImBaedin/nupper/README.md

   - Automatically update your NodeJS application using a remote resource
   - Automatic from start to right before the restart.
 (Wanted a lightweight solution, so it's up to you to restart)
-  - Automatic dependecy install (I think)
+  - Automatic dependency install (I think)
   - Some events for your coding pleasure